Charming European Towns Perfect for a Solo Getaway

 Visit the Museu de Mértola, a small museum that gives a quiet sense of how layered the town’s history is.
 Wander through the backstreets, peek into courtyards, or sit along the river walk with something from the bakery.
 The castle ruins are worth the short climb for the view alone.

 One of the best stops in town is Espaço Bem Me Quer, a small café and gallery run by two sisters.
-It’s part ceramic studio, part book nook, part coffee shop—with almond cake and cool tiled tables in the shade.
-You can sit for hours and no one will rush you.
+It’s part ceramic studio, part book nook, part coffee shop - with almond cake and cool tiled tables in the shade.
+You can sit for hours…

 Stay at Herdade de São Domingos, a boutique countryside guesthouse just outside the town.
 It’s peaceful, with airy rooms, olive trees, and a pool that overlooks the hills.
 They’ll serve you breakfast on the terrace and leave you to enjoy the quiet.
 It’s close enough to Mértola to walk or drive in, but far enough to feel like its own little retreat.

 This is the kind of place you come to slow down.
-Nothing flashy.
-Just warmth, silence, and space to think., a simple and quiet guesthouse inside the old town walls.
+Just warmth, silence, and space to think - a simple and quiet guesthouse inside the old town walls.
 The rooms aren’t fancy, but they’re comfortable, and you’ll sleep well with the windows open and no traffic noise in sight.

 The village climbs a steep slope with narrow streets, terraced rooftops, and incredible views over the valley below.
 It’s best known for its air-cured jamón, but even if you’re not here for the food, you’ll quickly realize it’s the silence that makes Trevélez special.